ShivaniSemwal/Webpages/README.md

 2. Clone this repositry on your computer.

-3. Change the working directory in VS Code to the directory where the "Website" folder is located.
+3. Change the working directory in VS Code to the directory where the "Webpages" folder is located.

 4. Open the terminal in VS Code.